imjinshuo/Word-Closure-Based-MT/supplements/Illustrations.md

 **Meaning**: In January, most **<font color=red>*policies*</font>** would offer the maintenance costs of the building during the holiday.

 **Explanation:**
+- Explanation to why this example is a violation:
-- The input word "policies" is translated as different meanings, i.e., "guarantee slip" in T_s and "policies" in T_f.
+  - The input word "policies" is translated as different meanings, i.e., "保单" (guarantee slip) in T_s and "政策" (policies) in T_f.
+- Explanation to why this example is identified as a violation by PatInv:
+  - T_s and T_f are different, thus PatInv regards this example as non-violation.